-For a “basic” human emotion, love certainly can be confusing.
-It’s not as cut-and-dried as a neutral observer might expect it to be.
+Abusive relationships aren’t love.
+That might seem obvious, but abusive, toxic people behave in convoluted, contradictory, and confusing ways.
+In toxic relationships, love isn’t as cut-and-dried as a neutral observer might expect it to be.
 For example, one might think that love, real love, doesn’t hurt.
 And it shouldn’t.
 Love should never hurt.
 Sometimes it does, though.
 Sometimes one partner in a relationship is toxic.
 The hurt is direct in the form of actions and words, and the hurt is indirect in the form of actions and words–actions and words that seem kind, caring, loving.

 Recently, I spoke to 11th grade health classes about mental health.
 Students had many questions about a variety of topics.
 One topic that was raised more than once was that of relationships.
 High school juniors, both males and females, wondered about behaviors of their boy/girlfriends.
 Where is the line, they wondered, between love and control?

-When someone is in the middle of a toxic, abusive relationship, that’s a line that is often hard to determine.
+When people are caught in abusive relationships, that’s a line that is often hard to determine.
 Controlling behavior is typically masked by sweet talk and caring behavior.
 An abuser is masterful at making control look like love.

 I don’t want you to be in a play, Elizabeth.
 We already don’t have enough time together.
 Now you want to do something else that will take away from us?
 (Losing Elizabeth*)